Default S3 method

 Skip to contents

-interpret() is used to fit a MID model specifically as an interpretable surrogate for black-box predictive models.
-A fitted MID model consists of a set of component functions, each with up to two variables.
+interpret() is used to fit a Maximum Interpretation Decomposition (MID) model.
+MID models are additive, highly interpretable models composed of functions, each with up to two variables.

 Usage